minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 Example: the boefje for shodan
 ------------------------------

 The boefje calling shodan gives a good first impression of its capabilities.
 The boefje includes the following files.

-- __init.py__, which remains empty,
+- __init.py__, which remains empty
-- boefje.json, containing the normalizers and objects in the data model,
+- boefje.json, containing the normalizers and objects in the data model
 - cover.jpg, with a matching cat picture for the KATalog
 - description.md, simple documentation of the boefje
 - main.py, the actual boefje
 - normalize.py, the normalizer (whiskers)
 - normalizer.json, which accepts and supplies the normalizer
-- requirements.txt, with the requirements for this rascal
+- requirements.txt, with the requirements for this boefje
 - schema.json, settings for the web interface

 boefje.json
 ***********

 boefje.json is the definition of the boefje, with its position in the data model, the associated normalizer, the objects and the findings that the combination of boefje and normalizer can deliver.

 The objects associated with this boefje are IPAddressV4, IPAddressV6, Finding, CVEFindingType.
 This boefje consumes IP addresses and produces findings about the open ports, supplemented by the information about these ports.

 Shodan comes with an API key, which you can add in the web interface.

 .. code-block::